No wrongdoing by officials in shut schemes: Franklin Templeton on SEBI notice

-New Delhi, March 4 (IANS) With SEBI issuing showcause notices to Franklin Templeton Asset Management Company (AMC), and its key managerial employees and trustees over alleged fraud and unfair trade, a spokesperson of the company said that none of the key persons have redeemed any units post the trustees taking the in-principle decision to wind-up six debt mutual fund schemes in April last year.
+New Delhi: With SEBI issuing showcause notices to Franklin Templeton Asset Management Company (AMC), and its key managerial employees and trustees over alleged fraud and unfair trade, a spokesperson of the company said that none of the key persons have redeemed any units post the trustees taking the in-principle decision to wind-up six debt mutual fund schemes in April last year.

 In a detailed response to the showcause notice issued by SEBI, the company said, "We believe it would be inappropriate to comment further on speculation and request the investors not to draw conclusions based on conjecture."